 A deterioration in Mexico's economic condition, social instability, political unrest or other adverse social developments in Mexico could adversely affect our business and financial condition.
 Those events could also lead to increased volatility in the foreign exchange and financial markets, thereby affecting our ability to obtain new financing and service our debt.
-Additionally, the Mexican Government may cut spending in the future.
+Additionally, the Mexican Government announced budget cuts in November 2015 and February 2016 in response to the recent decline in international crude oil prices, and it may cut spending in the future.
+See "-Risk Factors Related to our Relationship with the Mexican Government-The Mexican Government controls us and it could limit our ability to satisfy our external debt obligations or could reorganize or transfer us or our assets" below.
 These cuts could adversely affect the Mexican economy and, consequently, our business, financial condition, operating results and prospects.

 In the past, Mexico has experienced several periods of slow or negative economic growth, high inflation, high interest rates, currency devaluation and other economic problems.
-These problems may worsen or reemerge, as applicable, in the future, and could adversely affect our business and our ability to service our debt.
-A worsening of international financial or economic conditions, including a slowdown in growth or recessionary conditions in Mexico's trading partners, including the United States, or the emergence of a new financial crisis, could have adverse effects on the Mexican economy, our financial condition and our ability to service our debt.
+These problems may worsen or reemerge, as applicable, in the future and could adversely affect our business and ability to service our debt.
+A worsening of international financial or economic conditions, such as a slowdown in growth or recessionary conditions in Mexico's trading partners, including the United States, or the emergence of a new financial crisis, could have adverse effects on the Mexican economy, our financial condition and our ability to service our debt.

-Changes in exchange rates or in Mexico's exchange control laws may hamper our ability to service our foreign currency debt.
+Changes in Mexico's exchange control laws may hamper our ability to service our foreign currency debt.